What our Boarders say

 What aspirations do you have for the future?

-I would like to go to university and live in France afterwards, independence is helping me to prepare for both these things.
+Go to university and live in France after that, independence is helping me to prepare for both these things.

 • Meet Harriet